 Don’ be fooled by Leah’s innocent-looking Twitter profile picture.
 The womyn is a whack job.

-“Leah McLaren came under fire for a controversial column she wrote for The Globe and Mail on March 22, 2017 where she admits she once attempted to breastfeed the infant child of Conservative leadership candidate Michael Chong without his or his wife’s consent, and while she was not lactating.
+The author of this piece is Leah McLaren, a Canadian author and newspaper columnist.
+She’s also a proud libtard who likes to mess with others’ children as well as her own.
+From her past, according to Wikipedia: “Leah McLaren came under fire for a controversial column she wrote for The Globe and Mail on March 22, 2017 where she admits she once attempted to breastfeed the infant child of Conservative leadership candidate Michael Chong without his or his wife’s consent, and while she was not lactating.
 The paper later removed the piece from its website.
 Five days after its publication Chong confirmed via Twitter that the incident occurred over ten years previously, describing it as “no doubt odd, but of no real consequence.”
 To make her story true, McLaren would have been at least 29.
 On March 30, 2017 the Toronto Star reported that McLaren was suspended for one week by The Globe and Mail.”

-“From the beginning, Patrick and I prided ourselves on having a modern marriage.
+The author is also divorced; her 2009 marriage ended in 2011 (her ex-husband is not the father of her children, from what I can interpret).
+In her own words: “From the beginning, Patrick and I prided ourselves on having a modern marriage.
 I never considered taking his name.
 We shared no assets, not even a bank account.
 I owned a house in Toronto, he had the cottage in Muskoka—our marital home was a furnished rental flat.
 We even had separate book and music collections thanks to the wonders of Kindle and iTunes.
 Apart from the piece of paper declaring us legally married, there was nothing tangible holding us together.
 And that was the way we liked it.”

 Man, I feel sorry for her kids.